21 Jun 2019

 The answer soon emerged when I was on a store visit.
 I was visiting one of the locations with the highest ATV growth.
 While I was congratulating the manager, I overheard a salesperson behind us telling a customer he could not perform the customer’s transaction because it fell below their “minimum transaction value.”
 In other words, he was turning away a transaction.
 The location had adopted a “creative” way to bring their ATV up; they had stopped taking small transactions.

 After I got over my anger with the manager for having made such a terrible decision, I realized the company had put him into the position of making a bad policy.
-The company had pushed too hard for him to deliver higher ATV and had created an incentive plan that motivated him and his team to cut corners to do so.
+The company had pushed too hard for him to deliver higher ATV and had created an incentive program that motivated him and his team to cut corners to do so.
 While it didn’t excuse the manager’s decision, the company had enabled the bad behavior with a seemingly good goal.

 While this is an extreme example, take care to ensure the goals you set are indeed driving the behaviors you wish.